-December : 31, 2021 December 31, 2020 Name of Number of Number of company holding Reason for thousand Carrying thousand Carrying the shares reacquisition shares amount shares amount The Company To be reissued to employees 15 \$ 526 15 \$ 526
+December r 31, 2022 December 31, 2021

+company holding Reason for thousand Carrying thousand Carrying

+the shares reacquisition shares amount shares amount

+The Company To be reissued

+The Company to employees \$ - 15 \$ 526

 (b) Pursuant to the R.O.C.
 Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus.